Saturday, August 19, 2023

 Some may find this hard still.

-Please realise - the mind is only a tool, just like the eye, with which we see the world, is a tool.
+Please understand that the mind is simply a tool, much like the eye, which helps us perceive the world around us.

-The eye is so important.
-It enables you to see, to witness everything.
-You are reading this blog primarily with the help of the eye and then your mind is processing the information.
-But look how well you control the eye.
-Right now there are million things around you to see, but you have invested your eyes to reading this blog, ignoring everything else, thats how well you control it.
-The mind is a tool.
-You can control it the similar way by giving it attention only when you need it.
-When you don't need it, stop feeding it and BE!
-That is the secret of all saints.
-They use the mind only when needed.
-Else they dwell in their own inner Bliss.
+The eye is incredibly important.
+Right now, you are reading this blog with the help of your eyes, and your mind is processing the information.
+Notice how well you control your eyes.
+Even though there are millions of things around you to see, you have focused your vision solely on this blog, deliberately ignoring everything else.
+This is how effectively you can control the eye.
+Similarly, the mind is a tool.
+You can learn to control it in the same way—by giving it attention only when necessary.
+When you don't need it, stop feeding it with unnecessary thoughts and simply be.

 Another Yogic secret to subdue the mind is the Breath.
 Try this - when your mind is restless, consciously and slowly take 3 deep breaths and let go of the breath completely.
 You will notice the mind go quieter then before.